wesleywerner/mvc-game-design/README.md

 _For more on this design pattern, see [references](#references)_

+# Code examples

+Included are the code samples for the classes below.
+There is also a samegame that you can play.

+The samegame uses a reduced implementation of the pattern: there is no dedicated event manager class.
+Instead it shows how you can register listeners on the model that will be called at certain events.
+This method is not as flexible as discussed below, yet shows you how you to implement this model in another way.

 # The coupling

 Here we see how our our model pieces are connected: